TIY-LR-FEE/assignments/11-guess-a-number/README.md

 2. In your `11-guess-a-number` directory run `startfrom tiy-lr-fee/assignments 11-guess-a-number` to download the boilerplate.

 3. Run `npm test`.
-You should see quite a number of tests fail.
+You should see a number of tests fail.

 4. Open `app.js` and complete the functions.
 There are two shorter ones that do the core of the work, and one that acts as the glue to make the game run.
 Pay close attention to the instructions.
 When you've correctly completed these functions, `npm test` should no longer show any failures.